 Normalizing Only Speakers vs. All Audio

 Because soundtracks are played continuously while respondents are speaking, you might want the music to automatically get quieter when people are speaking.
-If so, enable our "Adjust Soundtrack Dynamically" setting and the audio normalization will apply to all of the audio in your video, not just the speakers.
+If so, and we'll enable our "Adjust Soundtrack Dynamically" setting in your account.
+With that setting enabled, the audio normalization will apply to all of the audio in your video, not just the speakers.

 With this setting, if your video starts with a logo scene and a dramatic music cue, you'll hear the full impact of the song.
 However, once someone starts talking, we'll fade out the soundtrack so the subject's audio is in primary focus.
 If you include a text scene between speakers, the soundtrack will come back into focus until the next speaker begins.

 We feel these options enable you to get well-produced audio tracks with minimal effort from you.
 Unfortunately, because audio normalization is applied during the post-production phase of video publishing, we can't offer a real time preview during the editing process.